echemdb/svgdigitizer/doc/workflow.md

 Furthermore, the manipulation of SVG files is done with [Inkscape](https://inkscape.org/) (tested with V. 0.92).

-## Step 1: Prepare PDF and BIB file
+## Step 1: Prepare PDF and BIB files

 **1: Create a new directory:**